-You might work for companies who manufacture and supply the equipment or for the companies who use it, such as nuclear and renewable energy companies and environmental agencies.
+You could work for companies who manufacture and supply the equipment or for the companies who use it, such as nuclear and renewable energy companies and environmental agencies.

 You will need a thorough understanding of the operational processes of an organisation as your role is multidisciplinary, working closely with colleagues across several functions, including operations, purchasing and design.